dsansthedsans/Dumpgame/README.md

 <h3>Why "Dumpgame"?</h3>
 <blockquote>Dumpgame is named after Dumpster Friends, a Discord server.
 More details on <a href="https://github.com/dsansthedsans/Dumpgame#behind-the-scenes">"<b>Behind the Scenes</b>"</a>.</blockquote>
 <h3>Why open-source?</h3>
 <blockquote>A shark plushie asked me to.
-I'm not sure why, though.
-Besides, the code is TERRIBLE.
-No sane individual would subject themselves to the torture of forking Dumpgame.</blockquote>
+I'm not sure why, though.</blockquote>
 <h3>Why Brazil?</h3>
 <blockquote>I'd also like to know.</blockquote>
 <h3>Why GameMaker?</h3>